Mehmed Riza Pasha: Career

+Mehmed Riza Pasha held the position of Serasker for nearly seventeen years, from 1891 until the Young Turk Revolution in July 1908.
+During his long tenure, he played a prominent role in the organization and expansion of the Hamidiye tribal cavalry corps in eastern Anatolia.

+Following the Young Turk Revolution and the restoration of the Second Constitutional Era, he was removed from office.
+He passed away in Istanbul in 1920 and was buried in the courtyard of the Tomb of Sultan Mahmud II.

 He was the commander of Fırka in Edirne between 1885 and 1888.
 In 1888 he was called to Istanbul and Sultan Abdul Hamid II assigned him to the command of the 2nd Firka tasked with the Guard.
 On 3 September 1891 he was promoted to Ferik and then to Mushir and appointed as Serasker.
 From September 5, 1891, to July 23, 1908, he served as a serasker.

 He died in 1920.
 He is buried in the courtyard where the tomb of Mahmud II is located, along with other notables.
 His house survives on the Bosphorous.